 Already projections state that Persian Gulf cities like Dubai and Doha will suffer from 140-degree summers by 2100: only bubble cities will make sense in those days.
 Such cities will be expensive to maintain and it’s doubtful many will consider that an idyllic lifestyle.

 Water, too, will become a premium as climate change takes hold.
 The Jordan River is a trickle; Yemen is drying out; the vast Arabian peninsula is sucking dry its aquifers and while technology for desalination will likely get better, it will also be a bill that weak states cannot afford.

 Meanwhile, oil as a cash cow seems on its way out: green tech combined with fracking means the black stuff won’t prop up petro-states any longer.
 This will mean the environmental bill will only be harder to pay.
 For weak states like Yemen, civil wars may well turn to genocides or mass migration.
 For stronger states, development will be slowed trying to mitigate the chaos.

 The hinge point now is whether or not Arab states are both able and willing to make the necessary changes

 Every Arab state faces a stark choice: to return to old, bad habits of blame, conspiracy and stagnation or to learn from the past and build new, better political models capable of handling the change that must come.
 The track record isn’t great, but that doesn’t mean the past must repeat itself.

-This article originally appeared at Geopolitics Made Super, January 27, 2016.
+This story originally appeared at Geopolitics Made Super, January 27, 2016.